 The position requires deep domain knowledge, strong technical skills, and the ability to manage and deliver high-quality research projects.
 You will work closely with cross-functional teams, including data scientists, engineers, and product managers, to drive impactful research that shapes the future of Amazon’s services and products.

-If your CV is shortlisted, a recruiter from Amazon's Talent Acquisition Team will make contact and verify key details like your experiences and skill level.
+If your CV is shortlisted, a recruiter from Amazon’s Talent Acquisition Team will contact you and verify key details like your experiences and skill level.
 Behavioral questions may also be a part of the screening process.

-In some cases, the Amazon Research Scientist hiring manager may be present during the screening round to answer your queries about the role and the company itself.
+Sometimes, the Amazon Research Scientist hiring manager may be present during the screening round to answer your queries about the role and the company itself.
 They may also indulge in surface-level technical and behavioral discussions.

 The whole recruiter call should take about 30 minutes.